arshad115/today-i-learned/vuejs/vue-router-optional-paramters.md

   	{ path: '/product/:product/:optional?' }
   ]
 })

 ```
+View the code on [JSFiddle](https://jsfiddle.net/arshad115/kqsu27er/) or view the results below.

 Here are the Route contexts of such requests, you can see the optional paramter is set to true:
 ### /product/123/asd:
 ```json